 When a nerve has been compressed it can take time for symptoms to settle.
-It is advisable to allow at least 6-8 weeks of using the above techniques before seeking further treatment.
+It is advisable to allow at least six to eight weeks of using the above techniques before seeking further treatment.
 However, your health professionals may give different advice regarding this.